renovatebot/renovate/docs/usage/configuration-options.md

 ## strictBranchSlugify

 By default, Renovate does not use strict-mode when slugifying the branch name.
+This means that certain special characters such as `.` may end up within the branch name.

-To enforce strict-mode and prevent any special characters within the branch name, set this to `true`.
+By setting this configuration to `true`, all special characters will be removed from the branch name, resulting in a branch name consistingly exclusively of alphabetic characters seperated by `-`.

 ## suppressNotifications